-HPV stands for Human Papillomavirus and it’s a very common sexually transmitted infection.
-There are over 100 different kinds of HPV, but most are harmless and go away on their own in two years or less.
-You might never even know you had it!
+HPV stands for Human Papillomavirus and it’s a common sexually transmitted infection.
+There are more than 100 different kinds of HPV!
+Most of them are harmless and go away on their own in two years or less.
+You might never even know if you had it.

 What are genital warts?

 Genital warts are small, gray or skin-coloured bumps that show up in your private parts.
 They’re usually in groups.
 Even though they’re usually in places like a vulva, penis, testicle, front hole, anus or bottom growth, they can also show up in your mouth or throat.
 They’re itchy and uncomfortable.

 Genital warts can go away on their own in a few months or it can take as long as two years.
 There are creams you can get from your doctor to make them go away faster.